-Marketing is a word that covers an enormous array of activities, but it helps to define it as doing whatever it takes so that when your target audience needs or wants photography, your name and images are top of mind.
+Marketing is a word that covers an enormous array of activities, but often photographers define it as:? doing whatever it takes so that when your target audience needs or wants photography, your name and images come right to mind.

-Here are a few other marketing terms you should be familiar with
+Here are a few marketing terms you should be familiar with

 No one can call you or visit your website if they’re not aware that you exist. ?Increasing visibility is any means of attracting more eyeballs to your photos.?
 Anything from: